 - it offers better split testing

 The main reasons to pick Aweber over Getresponse would be that the templates are arguably a bit more attractive and it integrates with a wider range of third party tools.

 Alternatives to Aweber and Getresponse

 There are quite a few alternatives to Aweber and Getresponse out there, including Campaign Monitor, Mailchimp and iContact.
-One service which we are fond of (and which we've got round to reviewing!) - primarily because it is a low-cost, feature-rich solution, is Mad Mimi - you can read our Mad Mimi review here.
+One service which we are fond of (and which we've got round to reviewing!) is Mad Mimi - it is cheaper than both Aweber and Getresponse (but not as functional).
+You can read our Mad Mimi review here.
 You may also like to read our full Getresponse review.